Last updated in admin: 2020601 MAB

 Berberine undergoes extensive metabolism in the intestine due to active efflux of the compound via p-glycoproteins, a class of transporters involved in the clearance of xenobiotic substances, such as drugs, toxins, and polyphenols.
 Consequently, oral berberine demonstrates notably poor bioavailability – as low as 1 percent or less – in rodent studies.
 However, the use of alternate delivery systems of berberine such as mucoadhesive microparticle formulation, anhydrous reverse micelle microemulsion, or oral microemulsion substantially increases the compound's bioavailability and subsequent plasma concentrations.

-Following absorption in the intestinal mucosa, berberine is biotransformed in the liver via phase 1 and phase 2 metabolism to yield its primary metabolites, berberrubine, thalifendine, and jatrorrhizine.
-The principal enzymes involved in phase 1 metabolism are the cytochrome P450, or CYP, enzymes, specifically CYP2D6.
+Following absorption in the intestinal mucosa, berberine undergoes biotransformation in the liver via phase 1 and phase 2 metabolism to yield its primary metabolites, berberrubine, thalifendine, and jatrorrhizine.
+The principal enzymes involved in phase 1 metabolism of berberine are the cytochrome P450, or CYP, enzymes, specifically CYP2D6.
 Genetic polymorphisms that influence the expression of CYP2D6 subsequently influence berberine metabolism and should be taken into consideration when determining dose.

 Berberine is well-tolerated and has low toxicity in rodents.
 However, the mode of delivery markedly influences the dose at which berberine is lethal.
 Whereas intragastric delivery is non-lethal, intravenous and intraperitoneal delivery can achieve lethal levels.
 The most commonly reported negative effects of berberine in humans are diarrhea and constipation, observed with doses of 500 milligrams per day, especially when used in conjunction with anti-hyperglycemic agents.
 A dose of 300 milligrams given three times daily reduced the risk of gastrointestinal distress.

-Berberine impairs the activity of enzymes that metabolize a variety of drugs, markedly increasing the bioavailability of ketoconazole (an antifungal drug), cyclosporine (an immunosuppressant), digoxin (an antiarrhythmic), and metformin (an antihyperglycemic agent).
+Berberine impairs the activity of enzymes that metabolize a variety of drugs, markedly increasing the bioavailability of ketoconazole (an antifungal drug), cyclosporine (an immunosuppressant), digoxin (an antiarrhythmic), and metformin.
 The increased bioavailability of metformin when used with berberine raises particular concerns due to the compounds' capacity to decrease blood glucose levels.
 Caution is advised when taking the two together.

-Conversely, findings from rodent and human trials suggest that berberine thwarts the harmful effects of some pharmaceuticals, including cisplatin, isoniazid, bleomycin, doxorubicin, non-steroidal anti-inflammatory drugs, and others.
+Conversely, findings from rodent and human trials suggest that berberine dampens the harmful effects of some pharmaceuticals, including cisplatin, isoniazid, bleomycin, doxorubicin, non-steroidal anti-inflammatory drugs, and others.